jamesjliang/TopicGemini/README.md

 into natural language processing, TopicGemi explores the potential of how LLMs can be leveraged to improve existing processes in Topic Modelling, making them more effective for topic extraction.

-### Inputs and Outputs
+## Inputs and Outputs
-Input : Text Corpus                         "nyt.txt"
+Input : Text Corpus

-Output: Topic Hierarchy of Corpus.          "outputs/output_topics.txt"
+Output: Topic Hierarchy of Corpus.
         - with RAG supplemented summarisations for finer granularity topic information.